Nga Htat Gyi Temple – A Seated Buddha Awaits You

 Though the pagoda is a bit far from downtown Yangon, it is reachable via Grab taxi.

-Nga Htat Gyi Pagoda is just a few steps from the more well-known Chauk Htat Gyi Pagoda that houses the massive reclining Buddha.
+Nga Htat Gyi Pagoda is just a few steps from the more well-known Chauk Htat Gyi Pagoda which houses the massive reclining Buddha.
 So, if you visit the latter, take time to walk down to Nga Htat Gyi Pagoda.
 It’s like hitting two birds with one stone. 🙂

-Obviously, the crowd-drawer in this temple is the 14-meter tall statue of Buddha.
+Obviously, the crowd drawer in this temple is the 14-meter-tall statue of Buddha.

 The sacred statue is housed in an iron pavilion with a local architectural style.

 Inside is a bit dark, but I think it’s quite intentional – for dramatic purposes.

 As soon as you go in, your attention brings you right away to the seated Buddha.

 On Buddha’s head is a coned-shaped golden crown embellished with shiny stones.